vergoh/vnstat/README.md

   * kernel test
     * provided some use mostly with 2.0 and 2.2 kernels
   * `--update` / `-u` using vnstat command
+  * old style (default in versions up to 1.7) summary layout in image output

 ##### TODO